Join the Michigan Daily as we complete 127 years of Editorial Freedom.

 Anyone with a healthy aversion for dangling modifiers, ambiguous prepositions and the Oxford comma is encouraged to join copy and help us polish the paper.
 The main responsibilities of the copy desk include fact-checking news and opinion articles and correcting grammar, syntax and style.
 If you consider yourself a “grammar nut,” “accuracy nut” or just a nut in general, you will find yourself right at home at the copy desk.
 Requirements to join copy include attending a brief orientation about responsibilities as a copy editor and participating in three training sessions.
 A copy test is also given.
 Upon passing the test, copy editors will be allowed to proof articles on their own.
 For more information, e-mail firstname.lastname@example.org.

 Ever dream of being the next Steven Spielberg or winning an Emmy for a gut-wrenching documentary?
 But before making it big, you have to start somewhere.
 Come practice your filmmaking skills by producing videos for the Daily.
 Videographers will be expected to shoot and/or edit video clips 2 to 5 minutes in length.
 Videos may be produced for news, sports and arts stories or as stand-alone feature clips.
 Basic knowledge of Final Cut Pro or other film editing programs is necessary.
-For more information, e-mail email@example.com.
-To apply, visit: http://bit.ly/2308MP5.
+We are always looking for more videographers so If you’d like to apply, email email@example.com.

 Want a career in business after graduation?
 Join The Michigan Daily business staff and receive professional experience that prepares you for a career in the field.
 The business staff is in charge of the Daily's advertising sales, creative production and distribution logistics.
 Account Executives spend their days contacting clients, arranging meetings, preparing presentation materials, and of course, presenting our products to clients.
 Account Executives receive excellent training and support from student managers and professional staff.
 Other opportunities include creative design and logistics management.
 The business staff occasionally accepts marketing interns to work on projects.
 Working for The Michigan Daily business staff provides students with unparalleled practical experience and education.
 Student managers gain skills in leadership, communication, marketing and logistics.
 To apply for a position on the business staff, send a cover letter and résumé to firstname.lastname@example.org.